Gitorious-backup/gitorious-wiki/Wishlist.markdown

 * if you have a git project with no master branch, or name your master something else, then go to view the project source tree the browser gets stuck in an endless loop:  "The webpage at http://gitorious.org/ubuntuone/hacking/trees/HEAD has resulted in too many redirects.
 Clearing your cookies for this site or allowing third-party cookies may fix the problem.
 If not, it is possibly a server configuration issue and not a problem with your computer."
 * If you watch a project which is then deleted, anywhere on the website where it would attempt to display information regarding said project would only display the standard error page.
 * forgot_password.html.erb doesn't show flash[:error], thus it is impossible to see error message while, e.g., typing wrong email to send password to.
+* After using the link "Show my activities" in the user's dashboard, the link "Show my newsfeed" will not display the user's watchlist anymore.
+Instead you have to choose "Go to my dashboard".

 ## Feature Requests
 * Search commits, like cgit